 - Term of the Committee shall be continued unless terminated / dissolved by the Boardof Directors.

 The Nomination and Remuneration Committee is responsible for:

-such other key issues/matters as may be referred by the Board or as may benecessary in view of the Listing Agreement and provision of the Companies Act 2013 andRules thereunder
+such other key issues/matters as may be referred by the Board or as may benecessary in view of the Listing Regulations and provision of the Companies Act 2013 andRules thereunder

 to make recommendations to the Board concerning any matters relating to thecontinuation in office of any Director at any time including the suspension or terminationof service of an Executive Director as an employee of the Company subject to the provisionof the law and their service contract

 lay down criteria for evaluation of the individual Directors Committees andBoard as a whole and